DavAug/chi/docs/source/getting_started/quick_overview.rst

     -8.096007012665059

-For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posetriors in chi, we refer to section :doc:`log_posterior`.
+For details on how to define a :class:`chi.LogPosterior` and many other details concerning log-posteriors in chi, we refer to section :doc:`log_posterior`.

 While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior up to the constant term for different parameter values it does not yet tell us how the posterior distribution of likely parameter values looks like.
-This distribution can be inferred from a :class:`chi.LogPosterior` using MCMC sampling algorithms.
-Below we will use the implementation of Haario and Bardenet's Adaptive Covariance Matrix Marcov Chain Monte Carlo algorithm, :class:`pints.HaarioBardenetACMC`, to infer the posterior distribution
+This distribution can be inferred from a :class:`chi.LogPosterior` using, e.g.
+Markvo Chain Monte Carlo (MCMC) sampling algorithms.
+Below we will use Pints_' implementation of Haario and Bardenet's Adaptive Covariance Matrix MCMC algorithm, :class:`pints.HaarioBardenetACMC`, to infer the posterior distribution

 .. literalinclude:: code/1_simulation_1.py
     :lines: 435-439